Generalizable Humanoid Manipulation with 3D Diffusion Policies: Introduction

-For data collection, we design a whole-upper-body teleoperation system that maps human joints to a full-sized humanoid robot.
+Second, for human-like data collection, we design a whole-upper-body teleoperation system that maps human joints to a full-sized humanoid robot.
 Unlike the common bi-manual manipulation system, our teleoperation incorporates waist degrees of freedom and active vision, greatly expanding the robot's operational workspace, particularly when handling tasks at varying heights.
+We also stream real-time vision from LiDAR sensors to humans for egocentric teleoperation.